PRX/Infrastructure/ci/README.md

 ## Goals

-In order to support the [practice](https://en.wikipedia.org/wiki/Continuous_integration) [of](https://aws.amazon.com/devops/continuous-integration/) **[continuous](https://www.visualstudio.com/learn/what-is-continuous-integration/) [integration](https://www.thoughtworks.com/continuous-integration)** for a large of the apps and services we build, including all of our customer-facing services, we have built a platform to automate the test and build processes for each project.
+In order to support the [practice](https://en.wikipedia.org/wiki/Continuous_integration) [of](https://aws.amazon.com/devops/continuous-integration/) **[continuous](https://www.visualstudio.com/learn/what-is-continuous-integration/) [integration](https://www.thoughtworks.com/continuous-integration)** for a large number of the apps and services we build, including all of our customer-facing services, we have built a platform to automate the test and build processes for each project.

 The high-level goals of the system are: